-The SNWA is working to implement Nevada Assembly Bill No. 356, approved by the Nevada State Legislature in June 2021, which prohibits the use of Colorado River water to irrigate non-functional turf in non-single family residential applications by January 1, 2027.
+The SNWA is working with the community to implement Nevada Assembly Bill 356, approved by the Nevada State Legislature in June 2021, which prohibits the use of Colorado River water to irrigate non-functional turf in non-single family residential applications by January 1, 2027.

-The SNWA is exploring participation in a major reuse project currently being reviewed by the Metropolitan Water District of Southern California (Metropolitan).
+The SNWA is participating in a major reuse project currently being reviewed by the Metropolitan Water District of Southern California (Metropolitan).
 Metropolitan is planning for a full scale regional recycled water program that is expected to produce up to 150 million gallons of water daily, which is approximately 168,000 acre-feet (AF) per year.
 An initial pilot project is currently underway to support planning and research efforts.
 While the project is still in an early phase of development, the SNWA anticipates that 20,000 - 40,000 acre-feet per year of Colorado River water will be available to the SNWA in exchange for funding participation.

 In August 2022, the federal government declared a tier two water reduction on the Colorado River.
 This will limit the amount of water Southern Nevada will be allowed to withdraw from Lake Mead beginning in January 2023.
 This comes one year after the federal government, prompted by the low water levels in Lake Mead, issued a water shortage declaration on the Colorado River.
-Also in August 2022, Governor Steve Sisolak appointed a new three-person water advisory council that will be tasked with figuring out how Nevada can conserve even more water in the future.
+In June 2023, Governor Joe Lombardo signed Nevada Assembly Bill 220, giving the SNWA the ability to limit residential water use if necessitated by a water emergency.
 Thus, conservation will remain the primary focus for next year's goals.
 Since its formation, the SNWA and its members have worked collaboratively to establish and achieve water conservation goals.
 Conservation is achieved through four primary areas: education, incentives, regulation, and water pricing.
-The SNWA has invested \$286.8 million in incentive programs like the Water Smart Landscapes program where customers receive rebates for converting water-thirsty turf to water-efficient landscaping.
-Conservation has proven to be a cost-effective option for meeting southern Nevada's water needs.
+The SNWA has invested \$321.0 million in incentive programs like the Water Smart Landscape program where customers receive rebates for converting water-thirsty grass to water-efficient landscaping.
+Conservation has proven to be a cost-effective option for meeting Southern Nevada's water needs.